ITSEG-MQ/Adv-attack-and-defense-on-driving-model/README.md

 **Package Requirements**: torch==1.1.0, torchvision==0.2.2,numpy, matplotlib, cv2, scipy

-**Experiment Enviroment**: We perform the experiment in the simulation environment with `Intel i7-8700 3.2GHz, 32GB of memory`, and a `NVIDIARTX 2080Ti GPU`.
+**Experiment Enviroment**: We perform the experiment in the simulation environment with `Intel i7-8700 3.2GHz, 32GB of memory`, and a `NVIDIA RTX 2080Ti GPU`.

 ## Dataset
 The dataset used in this project is [Udacity](https://github.com/udacity/self-driving-car/tree/master/datasets/CH2), which contains real-word condition images collected by a front camera installed in a vehicle.
 The training and testing dataset contains 33805 and 5614 frames, speriately.
 The steer angle of each frame is converted from a degree to a calue in the range (-1,1)